 Easy Peasy Christmas Turkey

 - Remove your turkey from the fridge about an hour before you are going to cook it.

-- Preheat your oven to 180C about 15 minutes before you want to start cooking your turkey.
+- Preheat your oven to 180C / 160C fan/ gas mark 4 / 350F about 15 minutes before you want to start cooking your turkey.
 It is really important that your oven is at the right temperature before you start.

-- Next, drizzle 2 tablespoons of olive oil over the turkey and sprinkle over 1 teaspoon of salt and about 20 good grindings of black pepper.
+- Next, drizzle 2 tablespoons of olive oil over the turkey and add a pinch of salt and a good few twists of black pepper.
 Rub the oil, salt and pepper all over the bird and place, breast side up in a roasting tray.